bloominstituteoftechnology/Responsive-Web-Design-II/README.md

 Now that you have introduced media queries into your project, it's time to upgrade your adaptive site to a full on responsive layout.

-To accomplish this challenge you will need to incorporate your knowedges of max and min width, media queries, rem units, and percents.
+To accomplish this challenge you will need to incorporate your knowledges of max and min width, media queries, rem units, and percents.

 *Tasks to complete:*
 * Convert all fixed widths into percents.